ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

                   </ks_energies>
             ```

-Finally, comparing the energy of the spin polarized calculation with the spin
-degnerate metal calculation, we can see that the spin polarized calculation
-gives a lower energy.
+You have now seen that allowing for different numbers of up-spin and down-spin electrons can sometimes lower the total energy of the material.

 !!! pied-piper "Fun fact"

-    O2 in its singlet state can be dangerous (see e.g. [:link:`this
+    O2 can exist in its non-magnetic state, but it this state it is actually quite dangerous (see e.g. [:link:`this
     paper`](https://www.sciencedirect.com/science/article/pii/S1383574211001189)),
-    so treating the spin correctly is important!
+    so treating the spin correctly is important for your health!

 Iron :material-hammer: